Quality Education in the Benedictine Tradition

 Herbert W. Boyer School of Natural Sciences, Mathematics and Computing

-The Occupational Therapy cooperative program between Saint Vincent College and Duquesne University School of Health Sciences is a five-year master’s degree program.
+The Occupational Therapy cooperative program between Saint Vincent College and Duquesne University School of Health Sciences is currently a five-year master’s degree program.
 Upon successful completion of the fourth year, students who have not already earned a bachelor’s degree will be awarded a Bachelor of Science in Health Sciences from Duquesne University.
 Upon successful completion of the fifth year, students will be awarded a Master of Occupational Therapy degree from Duquesne University.
 Duquesne University's Department of Occupational Therapy is transitioning from a 5-year Masters of Science (MS) degree to a 6-year Occupational Therapy Doctorate (OTD) degree.
 Students transferring from Saint Vincent College prior to Fall 2016 who are then accepted into the professional phase of Duquesne University’s Occupational Therapy program before Spring 2019 will be the last student cohorts who may earn an MS OT degree after successful completion of the program.
 Saint Vincent students who transfer in Fall 2016 and enter the professional phase in Spring 2019 and thereafter will earn an Occupational Therapy Doctorate (OTD) degree upon successful completion of the 6-year OTD program.

 Fall Semester BL 150 General Biology I - 3 creditsBL 151 General Biology I Laboratory - 1 credit CH 101 General Chemistry I - 3 credits CH 103 General Chemistry I Laboratory - 1 credit TH 119 Exploring Religious Meaning - 3 credits EL— Literature Elective - 3 credits PY 100 Introduction To Psychology - 3 creditsFirst-Year Seminar - 1 credit Total 18